BartSiwek/ElgForward/README.md

   - ~~Move to using fcx to compile shaders~~
   - ~~Move to using AssImp for loading to support wider range of mesh data~~
 - ~~Move to using handles for shaders, meshes, inputlayouts etc. and managers to enable caching~~
-  - Add a drawable manager and drawable handle
+  - ~~Add a drawable manager and drawable handle~~
-  - ...
 - Scene loading
-  - JSON Format
+  - ~~JSON Format~~
+  - ~~Loading of json~~
+  - Loading of transforms for drawables
+  - Loading of lights
-  - Loading of json
+  - Loading of textures
-  - ...
+- Shader reflection
-- ...
+  - Mapping of textures
+  - Mapping of constant buffers